Breast Care for the Menopausal Woman and Beyond

 *Hall, L., Callister L.C., Berry, J. A., Matsumura, G. Meanings of Menopause: Cultural Influences on Perception and Management of Menopause.
 Journal Holistic Nursing June 2007 vol. 25 2106-11

-The EBM supports a woman to adjust to the changes that menopause may bring and let go of what she may have felt identified her previously: her looks, her fertility (in relation to bearing children), her role as a mother and instead discover a deeper level of fertility or aliveness arising from her evolving sense of her inner worth/wisdom.
+The EBM supports a woman to let go of her strong identification with her outer roles as she connects more to her inner being.
+This can help her adjust to the changes that menopause may bring and be less attached to what she may have felt identified her previously: her looks, her fertility (in relation to bearing children) and her role as a mother.
+Instead, as she builds a relationship with herself, she can discover a deeper level of fertility or aliveness arising from her evolving sense of her inner worth and innate wisdom.

-The EBM offers the client an opportunity to connect to a deeper feeling level of herself, her own loveliness and delicacy and not for someone or something else, just for her.
+As the EBM offers the client the opportunity to connect to a deeper feeling level of herself, she can start to feel her own inner loveliness and delicacy which has nothing to do with her outside appearance or anyone else and is self-sustaining and self-completing, needing no outer acknowledgment.
 This she may not have connected with before, or she may be aware of but has not taken the time to develop.
 The care and tenderness expressed by the EBM practitioner and nurtured by the sessions encourages the client to gradually develop a greater sense of self-appreciation and love of herself on many levels, and with this the recognition of her value and the wisdom she can bring to all those around her.

-Some women report feeling a greater sense of well-being and acceptance of the menopausal process, they report a lessening in severity of their symptoms.
-With the support of the EBM practitioner women are encouraged to take any steps, in consultation with her medical practitioner, necessary to further support their body, such as having mammography, hormonal support, dietary assistance, bone scans, exercise and so on.
+The EBM practitioner will also support and encourage a woman to take any steps necessary, in consultation with her medical practitioner, to further support her body, such as having mammography, hormonal support, dietary assistance, bone scans, exercise and so on.

-Openness to the process of the menopausal transition may allow a woman to feel the inner changes and to pick up the subtle and not so subtle messages coming through her body and to understand what is happening.
-In the cycle of a woman life the natural movement is away from so much outer identification with activities, family, work, relationships.
-This is not to say the woman withdraws from any of this, but if she allows this space she will more likely discover a steadiness, a deeper and richer inner quality, one of stillness, greater detachment and expansion.
-With a full embracing of this process a woman may discover that life is different, and she is ready for that difference.
+Openness to the process of the menopausal transition may allow a woman to feel the inner changes and to pick up the subtle and not so subtle messages coming through her body and to understand and embrace what is happening.
+In this cycle of a woman’s life the natural movement is away from so much outer identification with activities, family, work, relationships.
+This is not to say the woman withdraws from any of these, but if she allows this space she will more likely discover a steadiness and confidence stemming from a deeper richer inner quality, one of stillness, greater detachment and expansion that will be the hallmark of her years to come.